-In this paper, a differential operator has been used to solve wage equation.
-The subsequent wage function is analyzed and interpreted for stability.
+In this paper, the method of undetermined coefficients has been used to solve wage equation.
+The subsequent wage function has been analyzed and interpreted for stability.
 The equation incorporates speculative parameters operating in free range.
 The variations of these parameters have caused stability and instability of the wage function in certain circumstances.
-Above all, where the wage function takes an exponential form with particular assumptions, as time approaches infinity, it asymptotically approaches the equilibrium wage rate.
+Where the wage function takes an exponential form with particular assumptions, as time approaches infinity, it asymptotically approaches the equilibrium wage rate.
 Where as in a case of an exponential and a periodic factor, the time path shows a periodic function whose successive cycles elicit smaller amplitudes, which eventually dies naturally at equilibrium wage rate as time approaches infinity.
-It is also observed that though differential operator is just as effective as variation of parameters demonstrated in [6], it is rather simple and fast with limited algebra.
+It is also observed that though an algorithm of undetermined coefficients is just as effective as differential operator shown in [6] and variation of parameters demonstrated in [7]; it is fast with limited algebra than the method of variation of parameters but relatively has more algebra than the operator method.